woodstock-dev/end2end-2024/docs/database/lesson-04/index.md

 ## Homework

-Based on the work we've done above, create a customer review table that allows the customer to rate a track or an album they have purchased on a scale of 1 to 5 and leave a short comment.
+Based on the work we've done above, create a customer review table that allows the customer to rate a track they have purchased on a scale of 1 to 5 and leave a short comment.

 > * What are the risks of this type of review?